 Do you need one or two hearing aids?

 If you have hearing loss in both ears, your hearing care professional will recommend two hearing aids.
-According to the Better Hearing Institute, research has shown that two hearing aids provide superior benefits for the majority of people with regard to better word recognition in quiet and noisy backgrounds, quality of sound, ability to determine the direction from which sound is coming and an overall more natural hearing experience.
+According to the National Institute on Deafness and Other Communication Disorders, two hearing aids provide superior benefits for the majority of people with regard to better word recognition in quiet and noisy backgrounds, quality of sound, ability to determine the direction from which sound is coming and an overall more natural hearing experience.
 According to the American Academy of Audiology, research has also shown that when both ears are candidates for hearing aids and only one ear is fitted, the unaided ear may lose speech recognition ability more rapidly than the fitted ear.